-Your Company operates in a highly competitive environment vis-à-vis attracting the best talent for its operations and therefore the human resources management function has assumed vital importance in the Company.
+Your Company operates in a highly competitive environment vis-à-vis attracting the best talent for its operations.
 Your Company focuses on attracting, motivating and retaining the best talent.
 Its people systems like talent supply, performance management and talent development are robust and competitive.
 We have put in place robust HR programs to ensure that the organization is geared up to deliver the future.

 Attracting & Retaining Talent: India continues to be a key source for Global talent and an Employer of Choice in India.
-Given our build from within strategy and our focus on our core campus programs coupled with our innovative programs ensures we continue to be an Employer of Choice in our Core Campuses and beyond.
-We implemented a virtual internship this year for all our interns.
-We are ranked in the Top 10 Employers in the Annual Nielsen Campus Survey.
+Given our build from within strategy and our focus on our core campus programs coupled with our innovative programs ensures we continue to be an Employer of Choice in our core campuses and beyond.
+We implemented a virtual internship this year for all our interns and supported them with the necessary infrastructure and high-impact live projects.
+COVID CARE was extended to them as applicable during the second wave.
+We have maintained best-in-class campus engagement over the year and are ranked in the Top 10 Employers in the Annual Universum Campus Survey.

-Developing Talent: Our policies on leadership pipeline, talent planning, mentoring and diversity & inclusion policies continue to ensure that we attract and retain the best talent.
-Our New hires into the company are given a thorough on-boarding through our 'GetIN Program' and 'SPARK- Sales employees on the basis of performance.
+Developing Talent: Our policies on leadership pipeline, talent planning, mentoring and diversity & inclusion continue to ensure that we attract and retain the best talent.
+Our new hires into the Company are given a thorough on-boarding to ensure that they are early contributors in their roles and feel valued.
+Building organization capability continues to be a key focus area for us as we continue to organize virtual learning sessions and trainings.

+Our Company's performance management system is robust and strives for Impact through Growth.
+It clearly assesses and differentiates employees on the basis of performance.
 We have established a CARE program to build the capability of our people managers.
 With our focus on inclusive development, we were recognized by 'Working Mothers' Magazine as one of the Best Companies for Women in India.
 We have a robust talent management process to ensure we build world class leaders.
 This is supported by a strong Learning & Development program, leveraging internal and external experts to ensure our people are exposed and learn from the very best.
-The number of employees as on June 30, 2020 was 576.
+The number of employees as on June 30, 2021 was 573.